Only shoot .22 Rimfire and Pistol calibers at the hanging targets.

 Update: The lower range will be open to members.
 Due to the rain it has been decided to not use the lower range for the shoot.

-Despite the threat of possible snow or thundershowers, a good crowd of shooters eager to challenge the steel showed up on the Short Range on the morning of February 26, 2017for the scheduled .22 Rimfire Challenge Shoot.
-Each participant had with them a .22 rimfire rifle as needed for this shoot.
+It was a beautiful morning for “ringing the steel” as a good crowd of shooters showed up on the Short Range on the morning of April 29, 2017 for the scheduled .22 Rimfire Challenge Shoot.
+Each participant had with them a .22 rimfire revolver as needed for this shoot.

-In the .22 rimfire challenge game, the shooter faces off with either a .22 rimfire handgun and/or a .22 rimfire rifle against five or more steel targets placed at various distances and heights.
-Firearms can be semi-automatics, lever actions, revolvers, etc. as long as they meet the requirements of the particular shoot.
+In the .22 rimfire challenge game the shooter faces off with either a .22 rimfire handgun and/or a .22 rimfire rifle against five or more steel targets placed at various distances and heights.
+Firearms can be semi-automatics, leaver actions, revolvers, etc. as long as they meet the requirements of the particular shoot.
 No fancy equipment is needed.